Log in

 If you choose a company CLA, the labour regulation automatically adapts as soon as the CLA is filed with the registry of the FPS ELSD.

-Logistics and support services related to e-commerce
+Logistic and support services related to electronic commerce

 Example: A contact centre in JC 200 providing helpdesk support to webshops (without own retail or wholesale and without logistics for third parties) does not fall under the definition ‘distribution and related sectors’.
 For such a company, the general regulation applies: night work (e.g. between midnight and 5 a.m.) can be introduced via an ordinary company CLA with one representative trade union.